-The Big Fundamental is Still Going Strong!
 Top 10 Tim Duncan Cards of All-Time

-Unlike most current star players, Tim Duncan does not have many certified autograph cards.
+Unlike most modern star players, Tim Duncan does not have many certified autograph cards.
 After signing a moderate amount early in his career, Tim Duncan has few autograph cards to speak of since 2005-06.
 This places an immediate premium on any of his certified autographs, which are not in great supply.
 While his playing style might be viewed by some as lacking flash, even without a ton of autographs, his cardboard career is anything but boring.

-The following lists looks at ten of the top Tim Duncan cards in history.
-The checklist is definitely more on the premium side as these are some of the most popular Tim Duncan cards in existence.
+The following list looks at some of the best Tim Duncan cards.
+The lineup is definitely more on the premium side as these are some of the most popular Tim Duncan cards in existence.

-Top 10 Tim Duncan Cards
+Top 10 Tim Duncan Cards to Collect

 One of the earliest NBA cards autographed by Tim Duncan, Autographics already has a legion of fans.
 The base version is not the easiest to track down, but the rare blue ink version is hand-numbered to only 50.